liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 ## Example of a Story:

 There are different situations where a Story can be created.
-The most commom in tech is related to "User stories” which are the basic requirements written from the end-user perspective and are considered to be smaller pieces of work within an Epic.
+The most common in tech is related to "User stories” which are the basic requirements written from the end-user perspective and are considered to be smaller pieces of work within an Epic.
 So a Story can be understood as a user need related to a product or service.

-A typical Story needs to explain how a piece of work can deliver value to the user, client or stakeholder (who is requesting it).
-Also, stories help create context to the design team who will be responsible for it.
+A typical Story needs to explain how a piece of work can deliver value to the user, client, or stakeholder (who is requesting it).
+Also, stories help create a context for the design team who will be responsible for it.

 ## Important fields:

-It is important to have in mind that some fields in a Story are required and important to fill:
+It is important to have in mind that some fields in a Story are required and important to fill.
 1. ***Summary:*** a brief description about the objective and context of the work.
 2. ***Components:*** is a field that indicates the design team that will be responsible for the work.
 3. ***Initiative:*** sometimes a Story can be related or linked directly to a greater initiative.
-4. ***Priority:*** how important or urgent the work is at that moment;
+4. ***Priority:*** how important or urgent the work is at that moment.
 5. ***Assignee:*** the person who is going to be responsible for the work.
 6. ***Reporter:*** the person who had the initiative to ask or is requesting the work.
 7. ***Liferay Watchers:*** one or more stakeholders that will be informed over the Story updates.
 8. ***Due Date*** is the time limit or deadline for finish that specific work.
 9. ***Description:*** a more detailed text giving important information over the work to be done.
-10. ***Attachment:*** any imporant docuemnt should be attached to this issue
+10. ***Attachment:*** any imporant docuemnt should be attached to this issue.
 11. ***Labels:*** is a complementary way of organizing by topics or themes all the work that should be done.
 12. ***Epic Link*** should indicate the Epic that this piece of work is related to.
 13. ***Sprint:*** if the Epic is related to a team that works in running in sprints.